louis-88/Hive-Keyword-Search/README.md

 # 🐝 Hive Keyword Tracker

 A powerful, real-time search tool for the [Hive Blockchain](https://hive.io).
-This application allows users to monitor specific keywords across all Hive posts created in the last 3 days using a direct SQL connection to a HAF (Hive Application Framework) node.
+This application allows users to monitor specific keywords across Hive posts using a direct SQL connection to a HAF (Hive Application Framework) node.

 ## ✨ Features

 - **Real-time HAF SQL**: Queries the blockchain state directly for instant results.
 - **Smart Keyword Monitoring**: Track up to 10 keywords simultaneously.
-- **Time Window**: Automatically scans the last 72 hours (3 days) of blockchain activity.
+- **Customizable Time Range**: Scan blockchain activity for the last **3, 5, 7, 30 days**, or even the **last year**.
+- **Advanced Results Management**:
+  - **Pagination**: Easily navigate through large sets of search results.
+  - **Instant Filtering**: Filter loaded results by Title, Author, or Content text in real-time.
 - **Rich Post Previews**:
   - Extracts and displays the first image from Markdown or HTML.
   - Highlights keyword context in snippets.